bryceshirley/thick_ptycho/README.md

 # ThickPtyPy: Thick Sample Ptychography Simulations

-**ThickPtyPy** is a Python project for simulating and reconstructing thick-sample ptychography using paraxial approximations.
+**ThickPtyPy** is a Python project for simulating and reconstructing thick-sample ptychography.
 It includes solvers for the forward model in 2D, and 3D using a finite difference scheme to solve the paraxial wave equation, as well as reconstruction algorithms such as least squares minimization of simplified thick-sample ptychography model.